cosmos/cosmjs/HACKING.md

 how to install it.

-If you installed git-lfs after cloning this repo, use this command to replace the links with the original files: `git lfs checkout`.
+If you installed git-lfs after cloning this repo, use this command to replace the links with the original files: `git lfs fetch && git lfs checkout`.

 To verify everything worked as expected, check if the testing contracts are correctly checked out: